aifenaike/aifenaike/README.md

-# Hey there and welcome to my GitHub Repo👋

-I'm a petroleum engineering student.
-I am passionate about learning and developing apps using Python, data science, machine learning and sharing knowledge amongst the community.
+# Welcome to My Github Repository!

+## Hi, I am Alexander 👋

+I am a Data Scientist and a Machine Learning Developer.
+I am passionate about Machine Learning applications in the energy industry and the world.
+If you would like to collaborate, kindly contact me if you wish!

 ## Find me on the web 🌎:
 - Twitter: https://twitter.com/AIfenaike_